brite-code/brite/docs/spec/src/expressions.md

 {ObjectExpressionExtension} allows for existing properties in a object to be updated with some new values.
 In JavaScript the spread operator (`{...x, ...y}`) allows many immutable objects to be “merged” at once.
 However, this operation cannot be easily undone in {Pattern} or in type inference.
 So Brite restricts extension to only one object at a time.

-Class fields may also be updated with the object extension syntax.
+Class fields may **not** be updated with the object extension syntax.

 Note: Currently only {ObjectExpression} supports extension syntax (`{ x | y = z }`), however {Pattern} and {Type} may also make use of object extension as well to add or remove properties.
 See [“Extensible records with scoped labels”](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf) for what a complete implementation of a object extension feature might look like.
 We don’t yet see a need for the feature in its entirety, but it might be worth adding later so we make sure to only implement a subset of the full feature.